 Businessman faces sentencing in human trafficking case

 DANBURY, Conn.
-(AP) — A 65-year-old Connecticut businessman is facing sentencing in connection with a human trafficking ring that authorities say preyed on boys and men who were mentally ill and intellectually disabled.
+(AP) — A Connecticut businessman is set to be sentenced for his role in what prosecutors call a human trafficking ring that preyed on young men who were mentally ill and intellectually disabled.

-Bruce Bemer, of Glastonbury, is scheduled to be sentenced Monday in Danbury Superior Court.
-Before sentencing, however, a judge is expected to rule on a defense motion for acquittal.

-A jury found Bemer guilty in April of several counts of patronizing underage victims of human trafficking and prostitution.
+A state judge in Danbury is scheduled to sentence Bruce Bemer, of Glastonbury on Monday.
+A jury found the 65-year-old Bemer guilty in April of several counts of patronizing victims of human trafficking.

 Bemer, the owner of the New London-Waterford Speedbowl racetrack, has admitted he patronized prostitutes, but denies any role in human trafficking.